 Regular Verbs

 Regular verbs form their past tense by adding a specific suffix to the base form of the verb.
-The most common suffix is "-ed".
-For example, the past tense of "walk" is "walked," and the past tense of "talk" is "talked."
-There are a few minor variations in spelling depending on the ending of the base verb:
+Consider this: the most common suffix is "-ed".
+As an example, the past tense of "walk" is "walked," and the past tense of "talk" is "talked.

 These rules provide a consistent and predictable way to form the past tense of regular verbs, making them relatively easy to learn and use.